Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Asymptotic Security against Collective Attacks

 To avoid a lot of complications and in order to keep the text at an introductory level, we will consider only the asymptotic secure-key rate in the case of collective attacks in the remainder of this tutorial.
 Since it comes almost for free, we will, however, take the non-asymptotic behaviour of the information reconciliation algorithm into account.

 In general, the secure-key rate $K$ is given by

-where SR is the symbol rate (in units of symbols/s) and $r$ is the secret fraction (i.e.\ key rate per symbol; in bits/symbol)\cite{scarani2009security}.
-The asymptotic secret fraction for an operating CV-QKD system in the case of collective attacks is given by the Devetak-Winter formula \cite{Devetak2005,scarani2009security}:
+where $f_{\text{sym}}$ is the symbol rate (in units of symbols/s) and $r$ is the secret fraction (i.e.\ key rate per symbol; in bits/symbol)~\cite{scarani2009security}.
+The asymptotic secret fraction for an CV-QKD system with ideal post-processing in the case of collective attacks is given by the Devetak-Winter formula \cite{Devetak2005,scarani2009security}:

 It is lower-bounded by the difference between \emph{the mutual information} $I_{AB}$ (in bits/symbol) between Alice and Bob and a bound on Eve's possible information on the key, the \emph{Holevo information} $\chi$.
 The actual representation of $\chi$ will depend on the error-correction protocol carried out by Alice and Bob (see Section~\ref{sec_post-processing}).
 When Bob corrects his data according to information he receives from Alice and Alice's data remains unmodified, we speak of \emph{direct reconciliation} and the asymptotic secret fraction reads